 Financing under-construction properties in Malaysia

 Both local and foreign buyers can apply for a mortgage when buying property in Malaysia.
-An important point to make is that the decision taken by the bank strongly depends on the documents provided from you as applicant.
+An important point to make is that the decision taken by the bank strongly depends on the documents provided from you as an applicant.

 The developer will normally have end-financing banks providing mortgages to the purchasers of the development.

 For example, let’s say that Bank A and B are the end-financiers for the development.
-It will in that case be easier for you to apply for a mortgage from these banks, since they are appointed by the developer and have all the necessary information about the development.
+It will, in that case, be easier for you to apply for a mortgage from these banks since they are appointed by the developer and have all the necessary information about the development.

-However, if you prefer Bank C, which is not a panel bank of the development, the process may take longer time as Bank C will have to work and tie up with the developer.
+However, if you prefer Bank C, which is not a panel bank of the development, the process may take longer time as Bank C will have to work and tie-up with the developer.

-It’s therefore advisable to apply for a loan to the panel banks engaged by the developer for a more hassle free process.
+It’s therefore advisable to apply for a loan to the panel banks engaged by the developer for a more hassle-free process.